 We measure the schools progress on this via the Gatsby Benchmarks Compass+ tool, this allows for regular monitoring and implementation of good practice – please see Careers and Employability curriculum map 20-23 for overview of activities.

 Career & Labour Market Information.

 Students and parents can access information regarding Careers through a number of different ways.
-If parents wish to discuss either options, post 16 pathways or other aspects of education and employment, they can contact the school Careers Leader (details below) or pastoral tutors.
+If parents wish to discuss either options, post 16 pathways or other aspects of education and employment, they can contact the school Careers Leader or our transition lead (details below).

 Staff training & development

 The School Careers Leader takes part in careers network meetings and updates relevant training as part of the school appraisal system.